1. Recognition of entitlement to political asylum and granting of refugee status

-During the ongoing asylum proceedings, asylum seekers cannot claim social benefits based on the SGB II (Arbeitslosengeld II/Unemployment Benefits II) or SGB X (Sozialhilfe/Social Welfare).
-You will only receive the "necessary demand" (notwendiger Bedarf), which should be satisfied by non-cash benefits. (§§ 3 et. sqq.
+During their asylum proceedings, asylum seekers cannot claim social benefits based on the SGB II (Arbeitslosengeld II/Unemployment Benefits II) or SGB X (Sozialhilfe/Social Welfare).
+They only receive the "necessary demand" (notwendiger Bedarf), which should be satisfied by non-cash benefits.
+(Section 3 et. sqq.
 AsylbLG).
-In case of illness, the benefits are limited to the treatment of acute illness and pain conditions (§ 4 AsylbLG).

-If all necessary personal requirements will be covered by cash payments, the asylum seekers will receive the payments stated in § 3 par.
+When all necessary personal requirements are covered by cash payments, asylum seekers receive the payments stated in Section 3 par.
 1 AsylbLG.
-These are considerably lower than the social welfare rates of need and have been reduced again through the Law on the Introduction of Accelerated Proceedings of 11.03.2016.
+These are considerably lower than the social welfare rates of need and have been reduced again through the Law on the Introduction of Expedited Proceedings of 11.03.2016.

-The benefits with respect to sickness are limited to the treatment of acute sicknesses and pain (§ 4 AsylbLG).
-A treatment with dental restorations will only be carried out if this cannot be delayed for medical reasons in the individual case.
-Chronic diseases, where a long-term treatment will be involved and which generally cannot be completed in Germany, will generally not trigger an obligation to perform according to the official justification pursuant to § 4 par.
+Benefits with respect to sickness are limited to the treatment of acute illness and pain (Section 4 AsylbLG).
+Dental restoration will only be carried out if this cannot be delayed for medical reasons in the individual case.
+Chronic diseases involving long-term treatment which therefore cannot be completed in Germany generally do not engender an obligation to provide service according to the official justification pursuant to Section 4 par.
 1 AsylbLG (also see Bundestag Printed Papers No. 12/4451 of 02.03.1993, p.
 9).

-The claim pursuant to § 4 par.
-1 AsylbLG is supplemented, however, by the protection regimes for pregnant women (§ 4 par.
-2 AsylbLG) and by the flexibility clause pursuant to § 6 par.
+The claim pursuant to Section 4 par.
+1 AsylbLG is supplemented, however, by the protection regimes for pregnant women (Section 4 par.
+2 AsylbLG) and by the flexibility clause pursuant to Section 6 par.
 1 AsylbLG.
-According to this provision „other benefits“ may be granted, in particular, if these are compulsory to ensure the health or necessary to cover the specific needs of children.
-The AsylbLG thus enables to adequately treat individual cases and to allow access to a healthcare exceeding the scope of benefits granted pursuant to § 4 par.
+According to this provision “other benefits” may be granted, in particular, if these are compulsory to safeguard health or are necessary to cover the specific needs of children.
+The AsylbLG thus makes provisions to adequately treat individual cases and to allow access to healthcare exceeding the scope of benefits granted pursuant to Section 4 par.
 1 AsylbLG.
-This standard will ensure a compulsory entitlement especially for groups with a particular need for protection - by way of a reduction of the discretionary powers - insofar as this is necessary under European or constitutional law.
+This standard provides for compulsory entitlement, especially for groups with a particular need for protection - by way of a reduction of the discretionary powers - insofar as this is necessary under European or constitutional law.

-Because in particular the Directive 2013/33/EU (Reception Directive) provides a claim for the required medical or other assistance, including - if required - a suitable psychological care for persons requiring special protection, which also includes persons with severe physical diseases and psychological problems or persons, who suffered from torture, rape or other types of psychological, physical or sexual violence and who have special requirements.
-The discretion of the authorities is reduced to zero through these requirements of § 6 par.
-1 AsylbLG for the case groups covered by the reception directive due to the interpretation in conformity with European law since the expiration of the time limit for implementation (according to the Government of the Federal Republic of Germany in the Bundestag Printed Papers No. 18/9009 of 04.07.2016).
+In particular, Directive 2013/33/EU (Reception Directive) provides for a claim to required medical or other assistance, including - if required - suitable psychological care for persons requiring special protection, also including persons with severe physical diseases and psychological problems or persons who suffered torture, rape or other types of psychological, physical or sexual violence and who have special requirements.
+Since expiry of the time limit for implementation (according to the Government of the Federal Republic of Germany in the Bundestag Printed Papers No. 18/9009 of 04.07.2016), the discretion of the authorities is reduced to zero through these requirements of Section 6 par.
+1 AsylbLG for the case groups covered by the reception directive, due to the interpretation in conformity with European law.

-Before the issue of the "Proof of Arrival" (see above), persons entitled to asylum will only receive benefits to cover their needs for food and accommodation, including heating, as well as for body and health care, which shall be granted as benefits in kind.
-This is not applicable, if they had already been submitted to police identification and have been received by the reception facility, to which they have been distributed and if they are not responsible for the missing issue of the proof of arrival (§ 11 par.
+Before "Proof of Arrival" (see above) is issued, persons entitled to asylum will only receive benefits to cover their needs for food and accommodation, including heating, as well as for personal care and healthcare, granted as benefits in kind.
+This is not applicable if they have already undergone police identification and have been received by their assigned reception facility, and if the non-issue of the proof of arrival is due to reasons beyond their control (Section 11 par.
 2a AsylbLG).

-Asylum seekers, who reside in Germany without major interruption for 15 months and who did not influence the duration of the stay in abuse of the applicable laws, will receive benefits based on SGB XII by analogy (§ 2 par.
-1 AsylbLG) and are equal to persons with a statutory health insurance (so-called analogue benefits) with respect to claims for benefits.
-In case of the existence of a relevant clinical picture, there is also the claim for the cost absorption for a psychotherapy..
+Asylum seekers who have been resident in Germany without major interruption for 15 months, and who did not influence the duration of the stay in abuse of the applicable laws, will receive benefits based on SGB XII (Section 2 par.
+1 AsylbLG) and are equal to persons with statutory health insurance (so-called analogue benefits) with respect to claims for benefits.
+In case of a relevant diagnosis, a claim can also be made for the cost of psychotherapy..